Let your food be your medicine

 Eggs Florentine being cooked; oops, called it Valentine.

-• Cup of filter coffee with no sugar or sweet and low; train your tongue; it takes only a few days; I know because I've been down that road.
+• Cup of filter coffee with no sugar or "Sweet 'N Low;" Retrain your tongue; it takes only a few days.
+I know because I've been down that road.
 The artificial sweetener side effects are even worse than those of sugar; chemicals in food are positively dangerous.

-• Wholegrain, unrefined sorghum, corn or oats porridge; with all that fibre you can add a little butter and raw honey utterly without guilt; even a tablespoon of cream.
+• Wholegrain, unrefined sorghum or grits.
+With all that fibre you can add a little butter and raw honey utterly without guilt; even a tablespoon of cream.

-• Eggs Florentine with spinach and kale, if your can find it; perhaps consider these kale benefits from your own garden; it's so easy.
+• Eggs Florentine with spinach.
+Perhaps consider these kale benefits from your own garden; it's so easy.

 • Throw in a tomato to the eight colors eggs Florentine, or have a bunch of grapes on the way to work; there are your colours.
-Remember, 35% lower all cause of death.
-Let your food be your medicine; boringly repetitive, but perhaps the penny will drop!
+Remember, there is a massive 35% lower all-cause of death.
+Let your food be your medicine; boringly repetitive, but the penny will eventually drop.

 Saturday